CS2103JAN2017-F14-B3/addressbook-level4/docs/UserGuide.md

 A: Unfortunately, like most task managers out there, iManager does not save your previous commands upon exiting.

 Q: What do I do when iManager crashes? <br>
-A: There are many reasons why iManager may just stop working or ìfreeze.î Most of the time, the problem can be resolve by simply restarting the application.
+A: There are many reasons why iManager may just stop working or ‚Äúfreeze.‚Äù Most of the time, the problem can be resolve by simply restarting the application.

 Q: Does iManager save my tasks after closing the application? <br>
 A: Yes. iManager saves your data every time a command is successfully executed, putting users at ease.